-When it comes to having a dental crown created and placed on a person's tooth, it is now one of the most common procedures that dentists complete.
-However, the typical solution for someone needing a dental crown includes a few steps.
+Placing dental crowns is one of the most common dental procedures, and CEREC crowns ensure the process moves swiftly.
+The typical solution for someone needing a dental crown includes a few steps.
 It also includes more wait time.

 The mold for dental crowns is taken at the dentist's office and then they are typically sent to a lab.
 After the mold has been received at the lab, the dental crown is then constructed and sent back to the dentist's office to be placed on the patient's tooth.
 However, with recent technology advancements, this wait time can be cut in over half!

 Typically the wait time for receiving a dental crown back from a lab is several days or even a few weeks.
 However, with CEREC dental crowns they are constructed right in the dental office!
 Instead of having to wait for the crown to come back in to be placed, the crown is made the same day as the patient's visit.

 With CEREC technology, after the examination of the tooth that is needing to be repaired is completed, the dental crown then begins to be constructed in the same office.
 Because of the advanced technology, there is no need to have a mold made of the tooth.
 Instead, the scan is taken digitally and is fed right into the computer that will begin the construction of the crown.

 Because of this added benefit and expedited process, crowns are made the same day and placed on the patient's tooth.